 Storage Analyzer allows you to have a quick glance at the overall usage trends of your Synology NAS, create and manage tasks to analyze storage spaces, and generate detailed reports on volume usage.
 You can select report types, set a schedule to receive periodic storage reports, and easily view previous reports that match the specified time or criteria.
 You can specify the maximum number of duplicate files to be listed in the report.
 You can also choose to compare duplicate files by modified time and/or by file name to speed up the analysis.
 With Storage Analyzer, managing your system and modifying your settings according to the analysis becomes a lot easier and more efficient; for instance, based on analysis reports, you can delete files rarely accessed to release space for other usage, increase quota for users with larger demand, or install more storage space to meet the need and usage trends.

-Go to Package Center / Search “Storage Analyzer” on the top search box / Install the Package / Run the package.
+Go to Package Center / Select All Packages / Search “Storage Analyzer” on the top search box / Install the Package / Open the package.
 Follow the instructions in the image below.

 Note: The Storage Analyzer allows you to see what files/folders are taking up space on your NAS and if any duplicates exist.
 It’s a powerful tool that periodically comes in handy.